MicrosoftDocs/memdocs/memdocs/intune/user-help/unenroll-your-device-from-intune-ios.md

 # Remove your iOS device from Intune

 When you remove your iOS device from Intune, your device will no longer be able to access company resources and will no longer be managed by Intune.

+When you unenroll your iOS or macOS device:

+- The device is removed from Company Portal.
+- You lose access to internal file shares and websites from your device.
+- You lose access to school or work apps from your device.
+- You might not be able to connect to your org's network via Wi-Fi or virtual private network (VPN).
+- Work or school email profiles are removed from the device.
+- You can't install apps from the Company Portal anymore.
+- Changes to device settings (for example, disabling the camera or requiring a certain password length) are no longer required.

-## Removing the device from My Devices
+## Remove device via Company Portal

-To remove your device from Intune, use these steps or watch this video:
+You can remove, or uneroll, your device from Intune via the Company Portal.

-1. In the Company Portal app, tap **Devices.** and select the device you want to unenroll.
+1. In the Company Portal app, tap **Devices** and select the device you want to unenroll.
 If you only have one device, when you tap **Devices**, you will go directly to the device details screen.

 2. Next to **RENAME** tap the ellipses button > **Remove Device** > **Remove**.